electron-userland/electron-builder/CONTRIBUTING.md

 popd
 ```

-You must link yalc's local "packages" to your project via the one-liner below (run from your project folder)
+You must link `yalc`'s local "packages" to your project via the one-liner below (run from your project folder)
 ```
 yalc link app-builder-lib builder-util builder-util-runtime dmg-builder electron-builder electron-publish electron-builder-squirrel-windows electron-forge-maker-appimage electron-forge-maker-nsis electron-forge-maker-nsis-web electron-forge-maker-snap electron-updater
 ```

 The magical script for whenever you make changes to electron-builder!
 Rebuilds electron-builder, and then patches
-the npm modules in your project (such as electron-quick-start).
+the npm modules in your project (such as `electron-quick-start`).
 Ready for copy-paste into terminal presuming electron-builder repo is at root level outside your project folder,
 otherwise adjust path as necessary.
 ```